EgoEnv: Human-centric environment representations from egocentric video: Experiments

-Next we evaluate our method on temporal localization of templated natural language queries in a video (e.g., ``when did I last see obj X in room Y'', ``when did I last visit obj X'').
-Broadly, we group these templates into ``see'' queries, where the object of interest is directly visible across frames, and ``visit'' queries, where the camera-wearer navigates near the object or room, but may not actually see it, which is harder and requires additional reasoning about the agent’s pose and the environment-level context over the video frames.
-See Supp. for full list and \reffig{fig:task_example} (right panel) for examples.

-\textbf{Baseline.} We use an existing implementation of 2D-TAN~\cite{zhang2020learning} as the \SC{Vanilla} model for our experiments.
-The model is provided with $N=128$ clips sampled uniformly from the full video to generate predictions.
-We use average-pooled ResNet-50 features as clip features and generate an environment feature aligned with each input clip.
-Architecture details are in Supp.
+Next we evaluate on localizing the responses to natural language queries in egocentric video.
+We use \SC{VSLNet}~\cite{zhang2020span} and provide it with $N=128$ clips sampled uniformly from the full video to generate predictions.
+We use SlowFast~\cite{feichtenhofer2019slowfast} clip features and generate environment features aligned with each input clip.
+We use the benchmark-provided metric of \emph{Rank n@m}, which measures temporal localization accuracy~\cite{grauman2022ego4d}.

-\textbf{Evaluation.} We report \emph{Rank n@m} metrics commonly used in temporal moment localization literature~\cite{gao2017tall,zhang2020learning}.
-This metric measures the percentage of queries that are correctly retrieved within the top $n$ predictions.
-A predicted moment is correct if it overlaps sufficiently with the ground truth moment (IoU $>m$).
-For both datasets we report Rank 1@0.3, as the moments are typically short and higher threshold values result in very few matches.
-Results for other IoU thresholds are in Supp.